PUNCH-Cyber/stoq/docs/dev/packaging.rst

 `stoQ` has a built-in plugin installation and upgrade capability. `stoQ` plugins may be packaged to allow for a simple and consistent installation process.
-Though packaging plugins isn't a neccessity, it is highly recommended to do so for simplicity and reproducibility.
+Though packaging plugins isn't a necessity, it is highly recommended to do so for simplicity and reproducibility.

 Let's take a look at a basic directory structure for a `stoQ` plugin::